S-train (Copenhagen): Facilities

 Free Wi-Fi Internet access was available in the S-train system.
-It was shut off on Jan 1st 2020 due to not being popular.
+The service was discontinued on January 1st, 2020 due to insufficient customer demand.

 Ticketing

 The S-tog along with buses, regional trains, and Copenhagen metro uses Rejsekort, an electronic ticketing system across Denmark.
-Passengers can also buy paper single-trip tickets at ticket vending machines with cash or credit cards or at 7-Eleven kiosks at the train and metro stations or with the 'DOT Tickets' iOS or Android app.
+Passengers can also buy paper single-trip tickets at ticket vending machines with cash or credit cards or at 7-Eleven kiosks at the train and metro stations or with the "DOT Tickets" iOS or Android app.
 The city is divided into travel zones, and the price of a journey depends on how many journeys are travelled through (minimum 2 zones).
 The price is the same no matter if you take a bus, train or S-Train, and a 20% discount is applied when traveling outside of peak times if using Rejsekort.

 Both the City Pass and Copenhagen Card aimed at tourists are accepted on the system.